 Line 8 - Each taxpayer included in the combined return, other than the deemed parent corporation, must pay the fixed minimum tax of \$250.
-A corporation that would not otherwise be taxable in New York State except for its inclusion in a combined return is not required to pay the minimum tax of \$250.
+A corporation not taxable in New York State but included in a combined return is not required to pay the minimum tax of \$250.